 Coronavirus Research and Testing Now

-Let us consider the latest developments in testing and research ongoing, updated by December 2020:
+Let us consider the latest developments in testing and research ongoing, updated by April 2021.
+Among the major milestone, we have enlisted those with the most global impact:

 For more updates on the matter, follow the full article by Nature.